garden-io/garden/docs/guides/variables-and-templating.md

 String configuration values in `garden.yml` can be templated to inject variables, information about the user's environment, references to other modules/services and more.

-The syntax for templated strings is `${some.key}`.
+The basic syntax for templated strings is `${some.key}`.
 The key is looked up from the context available when resolving the string.
 The context depends on which top-level key the configuration value belongs to (`project` or `module`).

 For example, for one service you might want to reference something from another module and expose it as an environment variable: